 b.
 Retirement.
 In accordance with AR 635-200, Soldiers applying for retirement may be extended through the last day of the retirement month.
 DA Form 1695 is not required.
 The retirement order will serve as documentary evidence of the approved extension.
 RCNs are not required for retirement extensions executed according to AR 635-200.
-The servicing Career Counselor will process an ETS update transaction in RETAIN to reflect the last day of the retirement month in order to update the personnel database.

-c.
+The servicing Career c.
 Extending to the retention control point according to rank and service criteria.
 Extensions will not exceed 23 months and must be granted during the reenlistment window (see AR 601-280).